NBDsoftware/biobb_workflows/1.MD_setup_mutation/README.md

 conda activate eucanshare_wf1
 ```

-It's a good idea to run the workflow sequentially to check the output of the different steps for the used PDB file before using it for production.
+It's a good idea to run the workflow sequentially to check the output of the different steps for a given PDB file or PDB code.
 Choose lower simulation times to debug.
-For example:
+To retrieve the PDB and try to fix all defects:

 ```bash
 python biobb_md_setup_mutation.py -i pdb:4LOO --config input.yml --until fix
 ```

 Check that all possible PDB defects have been taken into account.
 A good place to start is the log file printed in step2I.
-Visualize fixed structure saved in step2H.
+Visualize fixed structure saved in last fix step.
 Check log files and output for different steps in this section (step2 A-I).
 Then launch minimization:

 ```bash
 python biobb_md_setup_mutation.py -i pdb:4LOO --config input.yml --until min
 ```

 If restart is True, steps 2A-2I will be skipped.
 The rest of the steps can also be launched sequentially.
-The workflow will automatically skip any successful step from previous calls:
+The workflow will automatically skip any successful step from previous calls.
+After the minimization we can launch the nvt equilibration:

 ```bash
 python biobb_md_setup_mutation.py -i pdb:4LOO --config input.yml --until nvt
 ```

+Then npt equilibration:

 ```bash
 python biobb_md_setup_mutation.py -i pdb:4LOO --config input.yml --until npt
 ```

+And the production run:

 ```bash
 python biobb_md_setup_mutation.py -i pdb:4LOO --config input.yml --until all